Huggies Little Snugglers vs. Pampers Swaddlers (Newborn)

 The Huggies brand gets my vote for this category.

-The Huggies brand umbilical cord cut out has better clearance of the belly than the Pampers umbilical cord notch, however I found that the top of the Pampers brand diaper above the waist is loose enough that it does not interfere with or irritate the umbilical cord in any way.
+The Huggies brand umbilical cord cut-out has better belly clearance than the Pampers umbilical cord notch.
+However, I found that the top of the Pampers-brand diaper above the waist is loose enough that it does not interfere with or irritate the umbilical cord in any way.